-Banghmara Community

-Forest is able to attract

-tourists because it is close

-to Chitwan National Park.

-While interviewing hotel

-entrepreneurs about their

-guests, this became evident.
-How the Baghmara

-Community Forest has

-been able to take advantage of its proximity is
+Banghmara Community Forest is able to attract tourists because it is close to Chitwan National Park.
+While interviewing hotel entrepreneurs about their guests, this became evident.
+How the Baghmara Community Forest has been able to take advantage of its proximity is explained below.

-explained below.

-The main objective for tourists arriving in Sauraha is to experience the wild-life.
+The main objective for tourists arriving in Sauraha is to experience the wildlife.
 While jeep safaris and walks into the forests are popular tourist attractions, elephant rides are regarded as the one attraction that one must try when in Sauraha.
 This is what BCF capitalizes on.

 For a certain period in the past, private elephants were allowed to enter Chitwan National Park, but the fees charged were comparatively higher than what was charged by BCF, and this discouraged the private players because it reduced their profits.
-However, now private elephants are not allowed to enter the park area to the formation of trails that can harm the growth of shrubs and grass.
+However, now private elephants are not allowed to enter the park area to prevent the formation of trails that can harm the growth of shrubs and grass.
 The CNP owns only a few elephants and cannot meet the demand for elephant rides by tourists.
 Nonetheless, elephant rides from the park can be arranged only once a permit is obtained from the CDO office, which is a cumbersome process.
-Therefore, private entrepreneurs have tourists are brought in via Table 13: Income and Expenditure of BCF (2008/09 & 2009/10) (Amount in NPR)
+Therefore, private entrepreneurs have stepped in to take tourists to the BCF for elephant rides.